 been changed into a single, whole human being.
 During the process of

 fertilization, the sperm and the oocyte cease to exist as such, and a new human

 being is produced.” –Dianne M. Irving, M.A., Ph.D [v]

 In other words, what Dr. Irving has said is that when a sperm cell and an egg cell fuse (conception), a new, unique, individual human being has begun.
-The sperm and the egg were individual human cells before the fusion, after that, they were combined and changed into something completely different—a live human being which had never existed before.
+The sperm and the egg were individual human cells before the fusion, after that, they are something completely different—a live human being which had never existed before.
 Of this, there can be no doubt.
 The life of every human begins at conception.
 This is unassailable, indisputable fact.

 Dr. Irving goes on to explain (and goes into intense detail) why a human being comes into existence at conception.
 She lists and destroys several myths which have been promoted over the years and decades concerning this issue and never equivocates from the main premise–that a human being comes to life at the moment of conception.

 “The issue is not when does human life begin, but rather

 when does the life of every human being begin.”—Dianne M. Irving [vi]

 From the moment of conception, a human being exists within the womb–zygote, blastocyst, embryo, fetus—right up to the point of the delivery as a newborn baby.
 At every stage of development, this is a live human being.
 Whether he is a person or not doesn’t matter.
 Whether she has rights or not is irrelevant.
 He is a human being.
 She is a human being.
 As such, abortion is a procedure which literally kills a human being.
 Abortion has probably killed hundreds of millions of human beings in the 20th century alone.

 Every person who is alive today, every person who has ever